 Nekter Juice Bar often posts about their products but they also take the time to show their customers that they are more than just a product.
 They are people who care about people.
 Not once do they mention their products in this post below.
 However, they do mention getting an extra serving of veggies.
 Since they sell juices that contain vegetables they are discretely promoting their products.
 See how that works?

 You want to be the expert right?
-Infographics are informative, educational and fun ways to share information with your audience.
+Infographics are informative, educational, and fun ways to share information with your audience.
 Take this infographic from Bon Appétit for example.
-The have written a post about cooking the perfect egg.
+They have written a post about cooking the perfect egg.

 This infographic is simple but it’s a smart way to show users how to get the egg consistency that suits their taste.
 This added visual component can be helpful for users and can show that you know what you’re talking about!

-Run an Instagram contest.
+Run an Instagram giveaway and contest.
 Contests can be content too!
-After all, you aren’t selling anything and did you know you can actually make money by Collaborate with other people or influencers in your market.
+After all, you aren’t selling anything, and did you know you can actually make money by giving away free stuff?
+Collaborate with other people or influencers in your market.
 You can both benefit by taking advantage of two sets of followers.

 Now onward to types of digital marketing.
 This is where your sales tactics come in.
 They need to be just as strong as your content marketing!